-V.2.Plan.Local Asset Manage ment Plan

-B. MTW Plan: Local Asset Mana gement Plan

-Is the PHA allocating costs within statute?
+V.2.Plan.Local Asset Management Plan B. MTW Plan: Local Asset Management Plan Is the PHA allocating costs within statute?
 Is the PHA implementing a local asset management plan (LAMP)?
-If the PHA is implementing a LAMP, it shall be described in with the year it is proposed and approved.
-The narrative shexisting HUD requirements and should be updated if any chas the PHA provided a LAMP in the appendix? nall explain the deviations from

-No Changes for FY2017 7.
+If the PHA is implementing a LAMP, it shall be described in an appendix every year beginning with the year it is proposed and approved.
+The narrative shall explain the deviations from existing HUD requirements and should be updated if any changes are made to the LAMP.
+Has the PHA provided a LAMP in the appendix?
+Yes or No Changes for FY2019.